 One states that the mosque was built by stones brought from various Hindu temples that were destructed and broken down those times.
 So, Hindu signs are evident on the carvings and works of the mosque.

 The second legend says that the mosque was originally a Hindu temple of Lord Shiva.
 It was broken down and rebuilt into a mosque.
-There are ample signs to show that the there was Hindu influence on this structure.
+There are ample signs to show that there was a Hindu influence on this structure.
 One stone slab displays Ganesh while another depicts the Nataraj statue of Lord Shiva.
 There are several others including the crests of doorways at the entrance of the northern as well as the eastern face.
-Inside the mosque, the stone work is equally convincing that the original building was a temple.
+Inside the mosque, the stonework is equally convincing that the original building was a temple.
 The name “Adina” of Adina mosque probably comes from the word “Adinath” depicting Lord Shiva.

 The mosque is indeed an architectural wonder.
 The quadrangular building extends 516 feet from north to south, and 313 feet from East to West, and was surrounded by thick brick walls with four fluted pillars on the edges.

-The central hall, with its beautiful arched openings resembles typical mughal style.
-While most of the 306 domes of this mosque, have disappeared, only 18 domes on the Badhsha-ka-Takht, in the north are intact, with the arches, looking elegant.
+The central hall, with its beautiful arched openings, resembles typical Mughal style.
+While most of the 306 domes of this mosque have disappeared, only 18 domes on the Badhsha-ka-Takht, in the north are intact, with the arches, looking elegant.

 A separate elevated arched hallway for the royal ladies was built.
 The mosque is decorated with magnificent intricate carvings, calligraphic inscriptions and non-calligraphic surface ornamentation.